peacalm/cpp-luaw/README.md

 * Get and call Lua functions in C++
 * Bind C++ functions (also lambda, std::function or callable objects) to Lua
-* Bind C++ classes to Lua (can bind members, member functions, even overloaded member functions, etc to Lua, members's property "const" will be kept and have same behavier in Lua as it is in C++)
+* Bind C++ classes to Lua (can bind members, member functions, even overloaded member functions, etc to Lua, members's property "const" will be kept and have same behavier in Lua as it does in C++)
 * Bind C++ copyable objects, movable objects, raw pointer or smart pointer of objects to Lua
 * Evaluate Lua expressions in C++ to get results
 * If a variable provider is provided, it can automatically seek variabls from